wxyhv/akg/src/akg_reduce/README.md

 ## 4. Updates

+### 2021.1.12
+- Update the algorithms when those reduce-length are irregular (not the pow of 2).
+The new irregular reduction implementations have a better performance.

 ### 2021.1.8

-- support one-dim-mapping feature. now you can use one-dim kernel to describe reduce-2D cases by setting the real BlockDimX, BlockDimY on the AkgReduce interface.
+- Support one-dim-mapping feature.
+Now you can use one-dim kernel to describe reduce-2D cases by setting the real BlockDimX, BlockDimY on the AkgReduce interface.

 ### 2020.12.31
-- use "shfl.down" function for warp-level reduce. (since "shfl" functions still don't support 1-btype dtype yet, we keep using "volatile shared" in bool or signed char cases).
+- Use "shfl.down" function for warp-level reduce. (since "shfl" functions still don't support 1-btype dtype yet, we keep using "volatile shared" in bool or signed char cases).